MXA MOTOCROSS RACE TEST: 2018 KAWASAKI KX450F

 A: The like list:

 (1) Mapping tool.
 Kawasaki’s hand-held calibration tool is literally a works part.
-It allows a computer genius to make every imaginable change to the KX450F mapping.
-It will store up to 200 different maps (199 of them wrong).
-Sadly, it costs $700, which is too steep a price for a local racer to pay.
-Luckily Kawasaki got the map right in 2017.
+It stores 200 different maps (199 of them wrong).
+Sadly, it costs $700 (and won’t hold a charge past one day).

 (3) Air pump.
 Kawasaki gives every KX450F buyer a digital air pump.
 Not supplying an air pump is like not putting coil springs in a normal fork.